emqx/eip/design/0005-stateless-brokers.md

 ### Multiple clusters

-If we need to deploy two or three active-active clusters cross data centers, the core node will forward sub/pub messages to a selected core node in all other clusters.
-It select the core node of peer cluster by the hash of the topic.
-This is good method to create replicas of persistent sessions/states.
+If we need to deploy two or three active-active clusters cross data centers, the core node will forward PUBLISH messages to a selected core node in all other clusters.
+It selects the core node of peer cluster by the hash of the topic.

 ```
                        |
-[Cores in DC1]         |           [Cores in DC2]
+[Cores in Cluster1]    |           [Cores in Cluster2]
-                       | sub:'t/1'
+                       | pub: 't/1'
          +-------------------+
          | +---+       |     | +---+
          | |t/3|       |     | |t/3|